Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 `;
 ```

 I would love to see an initiative similar to [System UI] but based on CSS variables.
-How amazing would it be, if there was [Stylish] but based on CSS variables.
-Super amazing imho.
+How amazing would it be, if there was [Stylish] but based on CSS variables?
+Super amazing IMHO.

 ## Summary

 I hope you found this review useful and maybe even learned a thing or two.
-Let me know if there is a themeing approach for styled components that escaped my radar.
-I'm very excited for the future of frontend, and I'm looking forward to CSS-in-JS taking over the world and whatever comes next.
+Let me know if there is a theming approach for styled components that escaped my radar.
+I'm very excited about the future of frontend, and I'm looking forward to CSS-in-JS taking over the world and whatever comes next.

 [npm-trends]: https://www.npmtrends.com/styled-components-vs-emotion-vs-radium-vs-glamorous-vs-jss